-Leaves: cocoyam, kola, cassava, okra, eggplant, Centrosema, cabbage and lettuce.
+Leaves: cocoyam, kola, cassava, okra, eggplant, Centrosema, cabbage, and lettuce.
 Paw leaves, as well as its fruit and fruit peels, stand out in many trials as excellent snail food.

 Snails generally need to grow for at least one year to reach their proper size and weight.
 It is recommended to harvest snails by the time they reach 2 years because after this age their rate of growth slows down.
 Snails are mostly picked by hand, at nightfall, when they become active and are easier to find and collect.

 Within 12 to 24 months from the date of stocking, snails can be harvested.
 It is expected that the snails weigh 200g.
-Harvesting of snail is done by handpicking the snails from the pen.
+Harvesting of snails is done by handpicking the snails from the pen.